droidcon/gitbook-2018-berlin-barcamp/panels/rise-of-the-machines.md

 # Rise of the Machines

-The Future of Programming.
-How will AI change our jobs?
+The Future of Programming - How AI/ML will change our lives

 A panel discussion